StaticPH/Split_Hub/README.md

     *DONE:  Give main toolbar its own context menu with a CHECKABLE option to float/unfloat the toolbar

     *NOT FEASIBLE WITHOUT REWORKING/REPLACING QSETTINGS.
 RECONSIDERING: Add descriptive text into the config file, if at all possible.

+NOTE: Would probably be easier on myself to be less lenient with booleans